jaspector

 Monday-Friday during normal business hours

-Typical inspection sequence: 1.
+Typical sequence: 1.
 Foundation/footing (after excavation and reinforcing steel placed, before concrete).
 2. Concrete slab/under-floor (after all in-slab service equipment and conduit placed).
 3. Framing (after roof, framing, fire blocking, bracing complete).
 4. Insulation (if required).
 5. Final (structure complete and ready for occupancy).

-Do I need a building permit in unincorporated Sandoval County, NM?
+01 Do I need a building permit in unincorporated Sandoval County, NM?

 Any new construction, addition, structural alteration, repair, demolition, re-roof, solar, or change of occupancy for structures over 120 sq ft.
 Manufactured home placement also requires a permit.

-How much does a building permit cost in unincorporated Sandoval County, NM?
+02 How much does a building permit cost in unincorporated Sandoval County, NM?

+Building permit fees in unincorporated Sandoval County, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: $3.00 per $1,000 of valuation up to $15,000; $1.00 per $1,000 over $15,000.
 Sandoval County P+Z pre-clearance fee: $75 (residential, no address) or $80 (with address assignment); non-residential: $0.25/sq ft plus $5 address fee..
 Plan check fee: 20% of the building permit fee (per 14.5.5.11 NMAC).
 Preliminary plan review: 50% of combined building permit fee and review fee..

-How do I apply for a building permit in unincorporated Sandoval County, NM?
+03 How do I apply for a building permit in unincorporated Sandoval County, NM?

-1. Submit Zoning Compliance and Floodplain Determination Checklist to Sandoval County P+Z. Fee: $75 (residential, no address) or $80 (with address assignment).
+To apply for a building permit in unincorporated Sandoval County, NM, follow these steps: 1.
+Submit Zoning Compliance and Floodplain Determination Checklist to Sandoval County P+Z. Fee: $75 (residential, no address) or $80 (with address assignment).
 2. Sandoval County P+Z reviews zoning, setbacks, floodplain, and land-use compliance.
 3. Upon P+Z approval, gather construction documents and plans.
 4. Submit completed NM CID Multi-Purpose State Building Permit Application, zoning approval letter, and two complete sets of construction plans (min.
 1/4" = 1 ft scale) to CID.
 5. CID reviews and approves.
 Residential permits typically processed within 3-5 business days.
 6. CID issues building permit and trades permits (electrical, mechanical, plumbing) as applicable.
 7. Schedule inspections through NM CID as work progresses.
 8. CID issues Certificate of Occupancy upon successful final inspection.

-How long does it take to get a building permit in unincorporated Sandoval County, NM?
+04 How long does it take to get a building permit in unincorporated Sandoval County, NM?

-What work is exempt from building permits in unincorporated Sandoval County, NM?
+05 What work is exempt from building permits in unincorporated Sandoval County, NM?

-How do I schedule a building inspection in unincorporated Sandoval County, NM?
+06 How do I schedule a building inspection in unincorporated Sandoval County, NM?

-Inspections can be scheduled via: NM CID Online Inspection Request, 505-222-9813 (Albuquerque area) or 877-CID-0979 (statewide), CID.Inspection@state.nm.us.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Sandoval County, NM via: NM CID Online Inspection Request, 505-222-9813 (Albuquerque area) or 877-CID-0979 (statewide), CID.Inspection@state.nm.us.